ComputationalCryoEM/ASPIRE-Python/README.md

 E.g. you want to run Aspire in debug mode and with maximum verbosity: python aspire.py --debug -v crop demmo.mrc 42 (crop stack in demmo.mrc file to projections of 42x42 px squares) If you place the '-v' or '--debug' in the end of the line, Aspire would assume these are flags for crop command (which aren't clear and Aspire won't run).

+###### Common errors:
+- ModuleNotFoundError: No module named 'click' :  You're outside Conda's environment!
+Run 'source activate aspire' (or create a new env if you skipped the previous step 'Creating Conda environment'.